justincbagley/GaussClust/README.md

 One suggestion for doing the above is for users to (1) explore basic patterns in the data, (2) conduct outlier analyses and remove any problematic individuals or variables, and (3) conduct pilot analyses with basic multivariate methods and nominal species labels prior to conducting any analyses using GaussClust.
 However, it would probably be a good idea to collect data for at least two to three times the number of nominal taxa in the dataset, in the case of species delimitation and classification analyses (this is my arbitrary guess; of course, four times that number might be even better!).

 ### GaussClust Usage
+> :warning: **WARNING!:** _As of current development build, I can only guarantee that GaussClust will work if you specify to retain 4 NMDS dimensions.
+Other values for -k will give weird results or cause run(s) to fail!
+Sorry, this is a limitation; however, retaining 4 dimensions is common practice and may be adequate for your purposes.
+Nevertheless, fixing this issue is on the TODO list!!_

+Assuming GaussClust.sh is present in the current working directory, display usage for the script by simply entering its name at the command line, as follows:
 ```
-## Assuming GaussClust.sh is present in the current working directory, display usage for the script by simply entering its name at the command line:
 $ ./GaussClust.sh

 ##########################################################################################